ayeibithao/convene-exam/README.md

     // ^ Or just edit the file via text editor
     ```

-4. Start the MySQL and Apache instances in XAMPP control panel.
+6. Start the MySQL and Apache instances in XAMPP control panel.

-5. Open a Web Browser and go to the following URL
+7. Open a Web Browser and go to the following URL

     ```
     http://localhost/convene-exam
     ```

+5. DO NOT modify directly to "master" branch, you may only makes changes, create files, and modify on your own created branch.
+6. FOR SUBMISSION: After you're done with your exam, commit your changes and push.

+    ```
+    git commit -m "Convene Technical Exam by (Applicant's Name)"

+    git push

+    ```
+7. Finally, go to GitHub (https://github.com/ayeibithao/convene-exam) and click "New Pull Request" button.
+This will create a pull request from your created branch to the original repository where the Convene Dev Team can review your code.

 ### Coding Standards to Follow

 - Use spaces instead of tabs